7 Discount Packages available. starting at $1,149

 We absolutely love it.
 It is strong, sturdy, handles beautifully and has never let us down even when the river is fast flowing.
-We've taken it out fishing on numerous occasions and both had plenty of room for casting.more ▼
+We've taken it out fishing on numerous occasions and both had plenty of room for casting.show full review ▼

 We purchased this boat after trying and returning the new all drop stitched Razor Lite tandem, which was just too unstable for us.

 We retained the seats, since they were the same, and the carbon paddles, along with the stand-up style pump, which I prefer over the foot pump.

 The seat bases are too firm, so we bought small self inflating cushions, which helped a lot.show full review ▼

 We received the kayak 3 weeks ago and have taken it out a number of times on various reservoirs in the vicinity.
 The kayak is easy to inflate and once in the water it is easy to maneuver, tracks very well and is very stable.
 We use it with two people and it has plenty of space to spare.
 It is very well built and appears very durable.
 We expect to have many years of fun with it.
 We are very happy with this kayak and highly recommend this one!

 I finally have had enough time to play around with the 465FT to write a review that would be fair.
 In all honesty, this Kayak performs like a pro.
 It does track extremely well while enjoying unmatched stability compared to rigid shells.
 I mainly use this in the St Laurence seaway which is very fast but no real rapids.
 I go out with a 4 and 6 year old and paddle mainly alone until they can pull their weight ( few more years).
 Even alone and in windy conditions I can get the Kayak to go where I want.
 I have yet to try it in peaceful lake waters but im afraid I may get bored from the ease it will handle.